;

 “Name the layers properly so that everyone knows what you have done and can read it as a message from the designer.” – Machacek, Design Director, Margaret Studio 1996.

-Many times ever since, this simple practice saved me an excessive amount of time in production.
-It made me more creative when it came to further requests and changes.
-I could read and change layers and move objects and other parts of the layout without even looking at the stage.
+Many times since, this simple practice has saved me a great deal of time in production.
+It made me more creative in handling further requests and changes.
+I could read, change layers, and move objects and other parts of the layout without even looking at the stage.

-The argument I often have to prove is “if we do name the layers, it’s a waste of time to name it” especially if we delete them, right?
-Sure, we waste more time copying and pasting instead of automating our workflow, which surprisingly is far quicker (about 63% on average) than naming layers properly.
+The argument I often have to prove is “if we do name the layers, it’s a waste of time to name it”, especially if we delete them, right?
+Sure, we waste more time copying and pasting instead of automating our workflow, which, surprisingly, is far quicker (about 63% on average) than properly naming layers.

-Regardless, if you already name it, you know what you are deleting or removing, not even mention if it's a component from DS; it’s simple as switching off – you do not have to name it or rename it.
+Regardless, if you already name it, you know what you are deleting or removing, not to mention if it's a component from DS; it’s as simple as switching off – you do not have to name it or rename it.

 Smart Objects

-Fast forward more than a decade, Adobe introduced Smart Objects which allows embedded files and advanced versioning.
+Fast forward more than a decade, and Adobe introduced Smart Objects, which allow embedded files and advanced versioning.
 While someone worked on the logo (in Adobe Illustrator), the smart object was linked (and rendered) into all Photoshop files and different breakpoints for desktop, tablet and mobile.
 We can then easily display different logos and different breakpoints.

-It also showed when the design ops are done correctly; we can have a dedicated “folder” for all the assets that can be mirrored into a production line.
-Our engineering colleagues didn't have any questions about where the file or the graphic was or, more importantly, what the file's name was?
+It also showed that when the design ops are done correctly, we can have a dedicated “folder” for all the assets that can be mirrored into a production line.
+Our engineering colleagues didn't have any questions about where the file or the graphic was or, more importantly, what the file's name was.

 Next-Gen